julianlam/feps/fep/3b86/fep-3b86.md

 }
 ```

 ## 5.0.
+Security Considerations

-Security Considerations and CSRF issues
+### 5.1 CSRF issues
-This FEP does not expose any additional attack vectors, but only documents the endpoints that already exist within the server.
-Still, it is important to reiterate some key security practices to prevent [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) vulnerabilities.
+It is important to reiterate some key security practices to prevent [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) vulnerabilities.

 * Remote Servers MUST only send `GET` requests to Home Servers.
 * Home Servers MUST NOT change data based on GET requests.
 * Home Servers SHOULD protect these published endpoints by generating CSRF tokens and including them with every POST request.
 This validates that the request originated on the user's home server, and was initiated by the user.
 See [OWASP Related Controls](https://owasp.org/www-community/attacks/csrf#related-controls) for in-depth discussion.

+### 5.2 Open/Unvalidated Redirects
+Activity Intents includes the ability for home servers to redirect browsers to new URLs based on the `on-success` and `on-cancel` query parameters.
+If improperly implemented, this has the potential to expose an [Unvalidated Redirect](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html) vulnerability, which can open the home server up to phishing attack.

+To avoid a potential security vulnerability when handling `on-success` and `on-cancel` workflows, it is important that the home server: "Force all redirects to first go through a page notifying users that they are going off of your site, with the destination clearly displayed, and have them click a link to confirm." ([owasp.org](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html#preventing-unvalidated-redirects-and-forwards))

 ## 6.0.
 Remote Servers: The Rest of the Equation
 This FEP provides the prerequisite information required for a "Home Server" publish Activity Intents for its Actors.
 It does not specify how "Remote Servers" will use this information - i.e., how they implement "share" and "like" buttons in their content.